dvdovynets/taxi-service/README.md

 # Taxi Service
- The goal of this project is to create a simple taxi service.
+ The goal of this project was to create a simple taxi service.
 The project implements driver authentication with different functionality:
  - To use all features you need to create new driver and authenticate
  - Driver can add himself to different cars
  - View all drivers